Fernandoks/FirstDriver/README.md

 # C Embedded Training Course

+This Repository is used for teaching purpose, this repository is incomplete and is filled during the Course.

 C Embedded Training Course - First bare metal drivers for STM32

   - APIs and Drivers for STM32F446RE